 GM: That draws another laugh from Ms. Perry.
 “Oh, you’d be pretty brave to spend the night there.
 They say it’s brought ruin to every inhabitant.
 In fact, does anyone here know who owns it?
 Last I heard it was a famous Hollywood actor.”

 “’E sold it,” answers the pale blonde.
-“It is currently on the market.”
+“It’s on the market, Ah think.”

 Consensus from the rest of the class concurs.
 In fact, as a search on their phones reveals, the actor in question sold the house to pay off some of his debts.
 One girl adds that he died from alcohol poisoning not long thereafter.

 “Sounds as if the curse is alive and well,” Ms. Perry suggests, arching an eyebrow.

 Meanwhile, the class seems sold, and expresses as much.
 Ms. Perry gives a satisfied nod.
 “All right, ghost stories it is!
 Though fair warning, you might not be able to spend the night at all haunts.
 The LaLaurie House for instance is privately owned.”
 The teacher gives another smile over her half-rimmed glasses.
 “Luckily, that should also give any chickens a valid excuse to stay out.”